What’s the Difference Between Statement Balance and Current Balance?

 How Your Current Balance Affects Credit Utilization Ratio

 Your current balance may have an impact on your credit utilization ratio, depending on how your credit card provider reports your account balances to the credit bureaus.
 Generally, the credit utilization rate is the amount of available credit you are using.
-If you want to improve your credit score, you should not use more than 30% of your available credit limit.
-If you keep your credit utilization ratio under 20%, you will get an excellent credit score.
+If you want to improve your credit score, you should not use more than 10% of your available credit limit.
+If you keep your credit utilization ratio under 7%, you will get a much improved credit score.

 Credit bureaus calculate a customer’s credit utilization ratio based on the balances they receive from the credit card provider.
 You can check with your credit card provider to determine whether they send your statement or current balance to the credit bureaus and pay off your balances accordingly.